andlo/mycroft-skills-list-gitbook/skills/skill-finished-booting.zelmon64.md

 ---
-description: Skill to determine when Mycroft AI has finished booting up
+description: 'Skill to determine when Mycroft AI has finished booting up'
 ---

 ### _skill-finished-booting.zelmon64_